foliant-docs/foliantcontrib.meta/README.md

 ## `meta` preprocessor

-`meta` preprocessor is necessary if you add metadata into the middle of your documents: it removes the metadata blocks before building the document so it won't get to the result.
+`meta` preprocessor allows you to remove metadata from your Markdown source files before build.
+It may be necessary if some backend doesn't accept the YAML Front Matter syntax.

 This preprocessor also offers you a feature which we call *seeds*:

-Seeds are little string templates which will appear after the metadata block in the resulting document, if specific keys were mentioned in the metadata.
+Seeds are little string templates which will may be used to add some text after the metadata block in the resulting document, if specific keys were mentioned in the metadata.
 Details in the **Seeds** section.

 ### Usage